medjbersoundous/medjbersoundous/README.md

 **`Fullstack Developer and Committed Computer Science Student`**

-I'm a junior fullstack developer and computer science student with a passion for web development.
+I'm a fullstack developer and computer science student with a passion for web development.
 My focus lies in the dynamic world of fullstack development, from crafting engaging user interfaces to handling server-side logic and databases.
 I'm dedicated to staying on the cutting edge of technology and constantly honing my skills.

 ---